 This is a developing story

-- The African National Congress (ANC) has formally withdrawn its bid to participate in the high-profile court challenge over the Section 89 Independent Panel Report that found there may have been grounds for Parliament to consider impeachment proceedings against President Cyril Ramaphosa over the Phala Phala scandal.
+- The African National Congress (ANC) has officially withdrawn its application to intervene in the court challenge over the Section 89 Independent Panel Report on President Cyril Ramaphosa's Phala Phala scandal.

 In a brief notice filed with the court, the ANC informed parties that it was abandoning its application to intervene in the matter.